 When it comes time to work through your editing, stick with your editor’s suggestions.
 Run through the book page-by-page, paragraph-by-paragraph, and line-by-line.
 Read it as if you are reading it for the first time.

-You may also want to get alpha and beta readers to read your novel at this point in the journey.
+You may also want to get alpha readers and beta readers to read your novel at this point in the journey.
 These people will read through your current manuscript through the lense of your ideal reader.
 And their initial feedback could be invaluable when making touch editing decisions!

 Last on my list of how to write a novel is preparing your book for publishing.
 If you are self-publishing your first novel, this stage can be a bit overwhelming, and you will likely want to reach out to experts for help.